Skip to content

 Three: Product Videos

-“78 percent of people said that their buying decisions have been influenced by brands’ social media posts.
+“78 per cent of people said that their buying decisions have been influenced by brands’ social media posts.
 Video is a great way to highlight a product or demonstrate a specific feature.
 An informal social media post can seem more authentic than an ad, and encourage people to click ‘buy.’,” retrieved from Social Media Today.

 Four: Live Videos